 A - Essentially, the software assumes that final salary pensions and pension annuities are for life and there is no mechanism to reduce these or step them down once they have commenced.
-This means that to have the option of receiving a pension for a predefined term, one must assume that it is 'not' a 'pension' annuity.
+This means that to have the option of receiving a pension for a predefined term, one must assume that it is not a pension annuity.

-1. Enter the temporary pension as a non-pension annuity on the Pensions > Annuity screen - non-pension, because you then have the option to specify a term.
-The only 'fudge' here is that one must enter some purely nominal value (£1 will suffice) as the purchase cost of the annuity - this 'Capital Element' will be returned as part of the total specified 'Payment', but will not be subject to tax (because it is 'return of capital').
+Enter the temporary pension as a non-pension annuity on the Pensions > Annuity screen - non-pension, because you then have the option to specify a term.
+Note that one must enter some purely nominal value (£1 will suffice) as the purchase cost of the annuity - this 'Capital Element' will be returned as part of the total specified 'Payment', but will not be subject to tax (because it is 'return of capital').

-2. Alternatively, enter the pension income as 'Other Income' which, again, will enable you to specify the period over which the pension payment is paid/received.
+Alternatively, enter the pension income as 'Other Income' which, again, will enable you to specify the period over which the pension payment is received.
 Just be aware that this payment will be treated by the system as 'self-assessment' income, with tax being paid annually-in-arrears (as opposed to PAYE for the final salary or annuity).